 - knowledge exchange activities integrated across the programme to maximise its impact.

 The outcome is to deliver long-lasting economic growth and societal benefits, and to build the foundations for the new industrial clusters of tomorrow.

-IDRIC is currently in the launch period and information about several of our upcoming activities can be found via our Events page.
 IDRIC is backed by £20m funding until 2024.
 The initiative is part of the £170m Industrial Decarbonisation challenge, delivered through the Industrial decarbonisation challenge-UKRI.